TaitoUnited/wordpress-template/README.md

     taito open storage:prod
 ```

-TODO: Automcatic migrations between environments.
-TODO: Command for copying all data from production to staging.
+TODO: Command for copying all data from one environment to another.
+TODO: Command for updating media url paths in database.
+TODO: Data syncing/migrations between environments

 ## Version control